-In line with the DfE guidance 'Searching, screening and confiscation: advice for schools', the Headteacher/Principal and staff authorised by them have a statutory power to search pupils/property on school premises.
+In line with the DfE guidance 'Searching, screening and confiscation: advice for schools', the Headteacher and an SLT staff member and staff authorised by them have a statutory power to search pupils/property on school premises.
 This includes the content of mobile phones and other devices, for example as a result of a reasonable suspicion that a device contains illegal or undesirable material, including but not exclusive to sexual images, pornography, violence or bullying.